Premiership of Margaret Thatcher: Second term (June 1983 – June 1987)

-1983 general election
+1983 general election landslide victory

 The "Falklands Factor", along with the resumption of economic growth by the end of 1982, bolstered the Government's popularity and led to Thatcher's victory in the most decisive landslide since the general election of 1945.

 The Labour Party at this time had split, and there was a new challenge in the SDP–Liberal Alliance, formed by an electoral pact between the Social Democratic Party and the Liberal Party.
 However, this grouping failed to make its intended breakthrough, despite briefly holding an opinion poll lead.

 In the June 1983 general election, the Conservatives won 42.4% of the vote, the Labour Party 27.6% and the Alliance 25.4%.
 Though the gap between Labour and the Alliance was narrow in terms of votes, the Alliance vote was scattered, and they won only a fraction of the seats that Labour held, with its concentrated base.
 The Conservatives' share of the vote fell slightly (1.5%) since 1979.
 Labour's vote had fallen by far more (9.3%), and the Conservatives now had an overall majority of 144 MPs.